carlfranklin/LogicGame/README.md

 ### Application Markup and Code

-Now we can focus on the application code (*Index.razor* and *Index.razor.cs*) that handles game layout and logic.
+Now we can focus on the application code that handles game layout and logic.

 Add the following class: